Top Seven Reasons Drama Education is Important to Your Child’s Life

-Personally, theatre and the creativity that stems from it is very second nature to me.
+Personally, theater and the creativity that stems from it is very second nature to me.
 I forget that other people may not be aware of its strengths in the same manner.

 Today’s the day for bolstering creativity in your child!

-In a typical school day I taught theatre classes to approximately 100 students, ages eight to eighteen.
+In a typical school day I taught theater classes to approximately 100 students, ages eight to eighteen.
 Whew!
-This included classes in creative dramatics, introduction to musical theatre, film making, technical theatre and a production based musical theatre class.
+This included classes in creative dramatics, introduction to musical theater, film making, technical theater and a production based musical theater class.
 Most of what I taught, I created myself for the students.

 Since I worked for an enrichment program for home school students, I taught a different group of students each day.
 Double whew!
 In another words, creating curriculum plus teaching plus directing productions for nearly forty years equals expert first-hand knowledge.
 Oh, I forgot that!

 At the beginning of the school year, it was not uncommon for parents to stop me in the hallway and express delight that their child will be taking a drama class with me.